If you’re heading to Cambodia in 2026, you may be wondering how to to get from Phnom Penh and Siem Reap (and Siem Reap to Phnom Penh).

 There are dozens of bus companies offering service between Siem Reap and Phnom Penh.
 Many are old, overcrowded, make dozens of stops, and break down often (but are cheap).
 The more expensive ones offer a much smoother ride and extra amenities.

 The most popular amongst visitors and expats is Giant Ibis, offer WiFi and power outlets on board.
 Read our review of Giant Ibis buses and night buses for more detailed info.
 Giant Ibis also has a night bus between Phnom Penh and Siem Reap that runs in both directions.
-Tickets cost $18, and you can book online and select your seat in advance.
+Tickets cost between $17 and $25, based on timing and bus type.
+Their regular buses are very comfortable, but do not have a toilet on board, while their VIP buses do.
+They also have sleeper buses with beds for night-time departures.
+You can book online and select your seat in advance.
 The trip takes between 5.5 and 6 hours.

 → Buy a ticket on Giant Ibis now